 Key Policies

-- Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989: This Act aims to prevent atrocities against SCs and STs and ensure their protection and rights.
+- Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989: This Act is meant to outlaw atrocities against the SCs and STs and protect their rights.

-- Mandal Commission Report (1980): Recommended reservations for OBCs in government jobs and educational institutions to address their socio-economic backwardness.
+- Mandal Commission Report (1980): Recommends reservation for OBCs in government jobs and educational institutions to improve their socio-economic well-being.

-- National Backward Classes Finance and Development Corporation (NBCFDC): Provides concessional financial assistance to OBCs for self-employment and skill development.
+- National Backward Classes Finance and Development Corporation (NBCFDC): Provide concessional financial assistance to OBCs for self-employment and skill development.

-- Beti Bachao Beti Padhao (BBBP): Aimed at improving the sex ratio and ensuring the education of girl children.
+- Beti Bachao Beti Padhao (BBBP): Some of these schemes target improving the sex ratio and promoting the education of the female child.

-- Pradhan Mantri Matru Vandana Yojana (PMMVY): Provides financial aid to pregnant and lactating mothers to support their health and nutrition.
+- Pradhan Mantri Matru Vandana Yojana (PMMVY): It also provides funds for ante-natal and post-natal-care, as well as other financial aids available to pregnant and lactating mothers on healthcare and nutrition.

-- Integrated Child Development Services (ICDS): Offers health, nutrition, and education services to children under six years old and their mothers.
+- Integrated Child Development Services (ICDS): The health, nutrition, and education services are provided to children under six years of age and their mothers.

 - Mid-Day Meal Scheme: Provides free meals to schoolchildren to enhance their nutritional status and encourage school attendance.